 93 min., rated R.

 Throughout her entire career working behind the camera—1999’s “The Virgin Suicides,” 2003’s “Lost in Translation,” 2006’s “Marie Antoinette,” 2010’s “Somewhere” and 2013’s “The Bling Ring”—filmmaking auteur Sofia Coppola has forever displayed a command of tone and a rich mood with an observant eye, a fondness for languid pacing, and artistic choices that feel like the right ones.
-Her latest, “The Beguiled,” lends itself to her personal touch, and while it is the second adaptation of Thomas Cullinan’s 1966 novel, a female perspective behind this thematically loaded material makes a detectable difference.
+Her latest, “The Beguiled,” lends itself to her personal touch, and while it is the second adaptation of Thomas Cullinan’s 1966 novel, a female perspective behind this thematically loaded material makes a detectable difference and makes the film's existence necessary.
 Never the overheated melodrama that was Don Siegel’s more explicit 1971 potboiler of the same name with Clint Eastwood, writer-director Coppola’s handsomely shot, exquisitely acted and defiantly feminine version of “The Beguiled” more than lives up to the name with cunning restraint.

 Three years into the Civil War in 1864, Virginia, the orphaned young ladies of Farnsworth Seminary carry on with their French lesson and outdoor chores as young Amy (Oona Laurence) goes out to pick a basket of mushrooms in the woods but returns with a wounded Union soldier.
 The Yankee is Corporal John McBurney (Colin Farrell), an Irish immigrant in need of serious medical attention.
 Under the thumb of stern headmistress Miss Martha Farnsworth (Nicole Kidman), the girls are divided in their views on taking John in until he’s in good health or hanging a blue rag on their plantation’s gag to signal the presence of an enemy soldier to the Confederates.
 Harboring the soldier in the music room, Miss Martha decides to stitch up his wounds and bathe him in hopes that he will have a speedy recovery and departure.
 Not used to having a visitor, especially one that is a man, the girls are all affected by John, and for giggly teenager Alicia (Elle Fanning) and repressed teacher Edwina (Kirsten Dunst), pent-up feelings begin bubbling to the surface.
 When his leg heals, John doesn’t just leave yet but tends to the garden, while some of the ladies show him some “real Southern hospitality.”
 Does John mean any harm?